Fri September 04 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 Road building lot of helping hands.

-Lots of helping hands, thank god.
+Lots of helping hands, thank God.

 Road building, explaining the construction plan.